 Unsurprisingly, there are two types of companies that buy patents and then sue other companies for infringement.
 The type I just mentioned is the patent troll—the one you’ve probably heard about in the news.
 But before you think that only big-time corporate suits can be patent trolls, let me assure you that this isn’t true!
 Anybody can be a patent troll, from a government agency to an individual inventor who has an idea for technology that could have multiple applications.

-The second type of company is called an NPE (non-practicing entity), also known as “patent assertion entity” or PLE (patent licensing entity).
-These companies license patents to manufacturers, who then use them to sue other manufacturers for infringement on those licenses.
+The NPE, also known as “patent assertion entity” or PLE (patent licensing entity) companies license patents to manufacturers, who then use them to sue other manufacturers for infringement on those licenses.
 While these entities don’t actually produce any products themselves, they do fund research in order to develop new technologies so that they can later claim ownership over them through lawsuits against their competitors—hence the “non-practicing” part of their name.

 There are three different types of patents that can be awarded from the US Patent Office.